mbandini/Kaspien/README.md

 The file data_engineering_data.csv must be in the same folder.
 The files output_avg.csv and output_total.csv are also generated after the program finishes.

+## SQL solution

+Please, run the code presented in the file "reports.sql" on a MySQL command line to see the SQL version of the report.

+The results of the SQL report are not a perfect match with those of the Python report.
+The start and end weeks are not eually calculated, so there are some differences.
+However, I could fix it with more time dedicated to it.

 ## Author

 Matheus Bandini (matheusbandini@gmail.com)